qgis/qwc2-demo-app/doc/QWC2_Documentation.md

 If you want to manage multiple `themesConfig.json` files, you can specify which while should be processed by the theme generation script via the `QWC2_THEMES_CONFIG` environment variable.

+Note: if you are behind a proxy server and your `themesConfig.json` refers to resources outside the local network, you'll need to specify the proxy settings to use in `themesConfig.json` by adding a toplevel block of the form

+    {
+      "proxy": {
+          "host": "<host>",
+          "port": <port>,
+          "auth": {
+              "username": "<username>",
+              "password": "<password>"
+        }
+      },
+      "themes": {...},
+      ...
+    }

 ### Implementing search providers in `js/SearchProviders.js`